 Of course, the best place to watch the great fireworks display is in the building itself.
-Book a KKday ticket to enjoy an unparalleled view of the fireworks from the observation deck at the 89th floor of Taipei 101.
+Head on over to Taipei 101 to enjoy an unparalleled view of the fireworks from the observation deck on the 89th floor of Taipei 101.
 Celebrate the after-party in the sky-high building with live performances and free-flowing drinks.

 Missed your chance to get the best seat in the house?
 If you’re wondering to watch the Taipei 101 fireworks display, there are a couple of great spots around the city to see the spectacle.
 Many gather at the Taipei City Hall Plaza for it, but there are other sites in Taipei to ring in New Year’s Eve in style.

 The best views of Taipei can be seen from Elephant Mountain all year round.
 So, it’s not surprising that the nearby peak is a great spot to see the New Year’s Eve fireworks display light up the city.
 Embark on a 40-minute trek up to the summit to witness the revelry from one of Taiwan’s natural treasures.
 Prepare for a steep climb, although the fantastic scenery at the top is a good reward.

 Since Elephant Mountain is famous for its breathtaking scenery of the Taipei cityscape, the trails may be quite crowded during New Year’s Eve.
 Plenty of people hit the trails early to secure a spot, so if this is where you want to see the fireworks, make sure you set off well before the clock strikes midnight.